10 Creative Shots We Captured With Lens Buddy on Android

 Is Lens Buddy free to use on Android?

-Yes, the core app is free and includes the timer, burst, and GIF features we used for every shot here.
-It is ad supported, and there is a paid upgrade that removes the ads and unlocks a few extras.
-In our testing the free version was enough for casual creative photography.
+Yes, the core app is free and covers the Pose Timer, Burst Timer, and AI cues we used for every shot here.
+It is ad supported, and a paid upgrade removes the ads and adds a few extras.
+For casual creative photography the free version was enough for us.

 Do I need a tripod to get good shots?

-No, but a stable surface helps a lot.
-We propped the phone on books, cups, and windowsills for most of these shots.
-A small tripod made the wide and mirror shots cleaner, yet plenty of our favorites were captured with the phone simply leaning against something steady.
+No, but something steady helps a lot.
+We propped the phone on books, cups, and windowsills for most of these.
+A small tripod made the wide and mirror shots cleaner, though plenty of our favorites came from the phone just leaning on something solid.
+Make sure it cannot slide; ours slipped off a cookbook once and we lost the whole burst.

 What permissions does Lens Buddy request?

-It asks for camera access to shoot and storage access to save your photos and GIFs.
-Those are standard for this kind of app, and we did not see anything unusual.
-You can review and revoke either permission anytime in your Android settings.
+It asks for camera access to shoot and storage access to save your photos and video.
+Those are standard for this kind of app, and we saw nothing unusual.
+You can review or revoke either one anytime in your Android settings.

-Can Lens Buddy make looping clips, not just photos?
+Can Lens Buddy record video, not just photos?